-County Records Center & Archives
+County Records Center

-The Records Center & Archives alleviates space and storage problems, provides economical storage, security retrieval and disposal for semi-active, inactive and archival records.
+The Records Center and Archives alleviates space and storage problems, provides economical storage, security retrieval and disposal for semi-active, inactive and archival records.
 It is the only legally authorized facility for storage and retrieval of records removed from the office of origin under Ohio Revise Code Section 149.351.

-The Records Center & Archives has a 48,000+ cubic foot capacity.
+The Records Center and Archives has a 48,000+ cubic foot capacity.
 It uses steel shelving and standardized storage container boxes in order to use its space in the most efficient manner possible.
 A computerized indexing system enables the staff to quickly respond to over 70,000 retrievals annually requested via telephone, email and walk-in customers.